Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that list all files with a gif
+Create a script that decodes acrostic